deimie/ghPortfolio/_posts/2024-10-02-building-homelab-pt5.md

 ---
 layout: single
-title:  "Blue Team Homelab Part 5 - Corporate LAN"
+title:  "Blue Team Homelab Part 5 - Corporate LAN Server"
 date:   2024-10-02
 categories: Homelab
 ---

-Lorem ipsum description
+For part 5 of making a homelab, we will be setting up a Windows Server on our corporate LAN network.

 ## Installing Windows Server
 To start, we will be installing a server that will handle active directory, DNS, and file share.
 For this purpose, we will use Windows Server 2022.
 Ordinarily there would be a cost to gain access to a Windows Server license, but Microsoft offers an evalutation trial [here](https://www.microsoft.com/evalcenter/evaluate-windows-server-2022) for 180 days of free use.